Degenerative Myelopathy (DM) is a neurodegenerative disease affecting many breeds of dogs.

 Beneficial Therapy & Rehabilitation

-Assistive equipment can increase dogs mobility.
+Assistive equipment can increase a dog’s mobility.
 By helping to shift weight, support affected limbs, help a dog can move around with ease, they are especially helpful for larger breeds as they are difficult to lift.

-Using any of the listed assistance equipment will offer a dog independence, improve quality of life, and make it easier to safely assist the dog.
+Using any of the listed assistance equipment will offer dog independence, improve quality of life, and make it easier to assist the dog safely.

 (Dorothy uses her wheels for mobility.)

-Again, balance is important because there is a fine line between too much therapy and not enough.
+Again, balance is essential because there is a fine line between too much therapy and not enough.
 The goal is to find that balance and not aid the progression of the disease.

 Founded by Nicole Brown Packin in 2007, Miami Pet Concierge offers an unmatched suite of professional and quality in-home pet care services.
 Designed to eliminate any stress and worry of Miami’s busy pet owners, our mission is to keep our client’s pets happy at home because we care when you can’t be there!